 What Ball Chasing is Really Doing for Your Dog's Health

 It's common knowledge that the earliest domestication of dogs was for hunting purposes.
 Historically, people took advantage of dogs for their natural impulse to track, chase, and retrieve.
 The modern result of years of this domestication and conditioning is the game fetch.
-Ball chasing is fun and a popular activity for contemporary dog owners, but what is fetch actually doing to your dog?
+Ball chasing is a fun and popular activity for contemporary dog owners, but what is fetch actually doing to your dog?

 Effects on the Brain

 Some dogs will keep bringing the ball back to you.
 Over... and... over.
 Why are some dogs so obsessed with fetch and never get tired of the game?
 The answer is in the hormones released.
 While repetitively chasing the ball, the brain releases adrenalin for a prolonged period of time.
 Too much adrenalin causes heart damage, insomnia, and a jittery, nervous feeling.
 Meanwhile, cortisol is released which causes frantic behaviors and frustration.
-Additionally, ball chasing is often rewards base, so a high drive dog will continue to perform over and over (even if they're in physical pain).
+Additionally, ball chasing is often reward-based, so a high drive dog will continue to perform over and over (even if they're in physical pain).
 Chasing and retrieving the ball make dogs feel good, so they will want to do it again and again.

 Effects on the Joints